 Suspects not incommunicado are able to write and receive letters from family and friends.
 The police routinely censor all outgoing and incoming mail, except for correspondence from lawyers or a Consul.
 Consequently, there may be delays in sending or receiving mail if it is not written in Japanese or Japanese translation is not attached since it must be translated for screening.
 You may be charged for translation fees if you write/receive letters in foreign language including English.

 Suspects not incommunicado are permitted to receive visitors during normal business hours.
-The visitor is separated from the suspect by a window and all such visits must be monitored by an English-speaking policeman.
-If a language-qualified policeman is unavailable, visitors may be turned away.
-Therefore it would be advisable for visitors to check ahead of time that the police station about the visiting hours and other requirements before any visit is made.
+The visitor is separated from the suspect by a window and all such visits must be monitored by a police officer.
+Most police officers in Japan do not speak English.
+Therefore, a visitor must bring an interpreter.
+Visitors should check with the police station about the visiting hours and other requirements before any visit is made.

 Visitors are also permitted to provide books, magazines and newspapers.
 However, some police stations may refuse those written in foreign language.
 News journals would be censored of any references to the suspect’s own or related crimes.
 At the police’s discretion, visitors can purchase snacks (including take-out meals) to supplement the normal jail food.
 Suspects can also purchase items through the police if they have no friends and relatives in Japan.

 If the prosecutor believes there is sufficient evidence, the suspect will be brought before a judge again and formally indicted.
-Prosecutors in Japan generally do not take a case to trial unless they are convinced they can win, and about a quarter of all cases are dropped prior to indictment.
-However, after indictment, the conviction rate in Japan is over 99%.
+Prosecutors in Japan generally do not take a case to trial unless they are convinced they can win.
+After indictment, the conviction rate in Japan is over 99 percent.
 If indicted, the defendant is usually transferred to the regional detention prison where he/she will be held for the duration of the trial.
-At times prisoners are held at local police stations due to space constraints at other facilities.

 Depending on the complexity of the case, a trial could last for many months.
 If a defendant pleads guilty, the trial could be resolved in as few as two hearings.

-Private attorneys are expensive in Japan, charging roughly $4,000 to $6,000 for a criminal case.
+Private lawyers are expensive in Japan, charging roughly $6,000 to $10,000 for a criminal case.
 Statistics suggest that the most effective period for legal intervention is at the pre-indictment period when a lawyer can exert most influence on the outcome of the case.
-In our experience, intervention is most effective when the evidence is truly ambiguous.

-If a defendant is unable to hire a lawyer, the court-appointed lawyer will only be assigned in certain crime cases before indictment, when the case will go to court.
-If you are not eligible for a court-appointed attorney before indictment, you are still eligible for a court-appointed attorney after indictment when the case will go to court.
+If a defendant is unable to hire a lawyer, the court-appointed lawyer can be assigned.
 There is no Public Defender’s office in Japan, and court-appointed lawyers are really private lawyers who have been tasked with defending an indigent client.

 Daily Life At The Detention Prison